 The inability of parents to satisfy the needs of their children for all good things drives these girls into the ready hands of men who are in the upper classes or even the so-called teachers.

 Dawson (1991) stated that adolescents from divorced families tend to have higher rates of drug abuse, alcohol, premarital sexual activity, poor academic performance, and higher rates of dropout from school.

 The situation is highlighted in one of the studies by Makinde (1978) which shows that more than one million teenagers 15-19 years old become pregnant in the United States; 600,000 babies were born out of wedlock, and 100, 000 forced marriages were recorded apart from gross death of students.

 Some newspapers, film houses, and recently home videos capitalized on this natural tendency of adolescents by showing or carrying pictures, stories, magazines, and news that tend to arouse their sexual urges or feelings.

-According Sunday Punch published on November 26, 2000, capitalized on ‘Sex secretes men wishes knew’.
+According to Sunday Punch published on November 26, 2000, capitalized on ‘Sex secrets men wishes knew’.

 Research suggests that men are turned on by visual stimulation, men are more visually oriented and women are more verbally oriented that is why boys look at erotic magazines for sexual stimulation while girls read romance novels.